Invisible failures in human-AI interactions: Introduction

+Our annotations include high-level tags for whether the human--AI interaction failed or not and, if it did, the status of the failure as \failtag{visible}, \failtag{invisible}, or \failtag{mixed}.
+These tags reveal that the standard quality signals for human--AI interactions are woefully inadequate; of the failure cases, \stat{79\%} are invisible and another \stat{9\%} are \failtag{mixed}.
+In other words, the vast majority of failures are precisely the ones most likely to escape detection (\cref{sec:invis}).

-The quality signals allow us to identify a large set of invisible failures (\cref{sec:invis}).
-These failures are not random, but rather cluster into recognizable patterns, which leads to a taxonomy of \stat{eight} invisible failure archetypes: \stat{ \arch{The confidence trap}, \arch{The silent mismatch}, \arch{The drift}, \arch{The death spiral}, \arch{The contradiction unravel}, \arch{The walkaway}, \arch{The partial recovery}, and \arch{The mystery failure}}.
-We find that this taxonomy is quite comprehensive, with \stat{76\%} of \signal{poor} and \signal{critical} conversations manifesting at least one of our archetypes.
-This suggests that the taxonomy can be a key component in reliable failure monitoring.
-The archetypes also show robust co-occurrence patterns suggesting additional patterns.
-For example, \arch{The death spiral} and \arch{The silent mismatch} correlate with the sort of user dissatisfaction that triggers \arch{The walkaway}, and \arch{The confidence trap} and \arch{The contradiction unravel} mark cases where the AI confidently contradicts itself.
+The focus of our annotation effort is a taxonomy of \stat{eight} invisible failure archetypes: \stat{ \arch{The confidence trap}, \arch{The silent mismatch}, \arch{The drift}, \arch{The death spiral}, \arch{The contradiction unravel}, \arch{The walkaway}, \arch{The partial recovery}, and \arch{The mystery failure}}.
+We find that this taxonomy is quite comprehensive, with over \stat{99\%} of invisible failures tagged with one of the first seven archetypes and well under \stat{1\%} tagged with \arch{The mystery failure} (indicating that we don't have a read on the nature of the failure).
+This suggests that the taxonomy can be a foundational component in reliable failure monitoring.
+The archetypes also show robust co-occurrence patterns that can provide richer insights.
+For example, \arch{The confidence trap} and \arch{The contradiction unravel} are strongly associated and jointly identify cases where the AI confidently contradicts itself. \arch{The walkaway} is a pervasive archetype that flags an abrupt and unexplained end to the interaction.